mrkamel/cassandra_store/README.md

 # CassandraStore

-CassandraStore is a fun to use ORM for Cassandra with a chainable, ActiveStore like DSL for querying, inserting, updating and deleting records plus built-in migration support.
+CassandraStore is a fun to use ORM for Cassandra with a chainable, ActiveRecord like DSL for querying, inserting, updating and deleting records plus built-in migration and keyspace management support.
 It is built on-top of the cassandra-driver gem, using its built-in automated paging what is drastically reducing the complexity of the code base.

 ## Install